apitafilms/3432/README.md

 # NOTICE
 This group will be archived.
-I can not handle the stress currently, but I may re-open it in the future.
+I can not handle the stress currently, but I may re-open it in the future, and yes donations are still accepted.
 # WHAT DO YOU DO?
 > We are a group of antifa's, and our goal is to release names, as we hope to accomplish peace by means of protesting.
 >